 One of the reasons the Brazilian Butt Lift has become so popular is because it uses excess fat from elsewhere on your body to give you an enhanced posterior.
-The results look natural because they don’t come from artificial implants but your body’s own tissue.
+The results Dr. William Bruno can provide from the procedure look natural because they don’t come from artificial implants but your body’s own tissue.
 The use of fat, however, does tend to raise concerns in the minds of Beverly Hills Brazilian Butt Lift patients.
 Knowing that exercise can cause fat loss, the question naturally arises: “Are there exercises I should avoid after my procedure?”

 Timing Is Key